oyingidie/alx-low_level_programming/0x18-dynamic_libraries/[.]c_files/README.md

-Task_#0
+- Coded functions found in the libdynamic.so file for Task#0

-Coded functions found in the libdynamic.so file
+- Operation functions for Task#2